11 seasons available

 From juicy pastrami on rye and black and white cookies to hearty spaghetti with meatballs and smoked fish, Andrew Zimmern finds that Manhattan's foods have earned their place as culinary staples in an ever-changing city.

-Andrew Zimmern highlights iconic Berlin street foods such as currywurst and the Berliner jelly-filled doughnut.
-He also showcases paper-thin weiner schnitzel and the comfort foods of the German beer gardens in this capital city.
+Andrew Zimmern highlights iconic Berlin street foods such as curry wurst and the Berliner jelly-filled doughnut; paper-thin wiener schnitzel and the comfort foods of the capital city's German beer gardens.

-From lobster roll sandwiches and fresh East Coast oysters to Italian sandwiches and whoopie pies, Andrew Zimmern shows that the seaside city of Portland, Maine, is loaded with classic New England fare.
+From lobster roll sandwiches and fresh East Coast oysters to Italian sandwiches and whoopie pies, Andrew Zimmern explores the seaside city of Portland, Maine, loaded with classic New England fare.

 Andrew Zimmern highlights foods from Osaka, the gateway to Japan; from panko-crusted vegetables and octopus fritters to udon noodles topped with fried tofu, Osaka's cuisine is Japan's answer to soul food.

-Naples may be the birthplace of pizza, but it's also home to delightful traditional dishes.
-From flaky pastries stuffed with ricotta and dried fruit to meaty ragu and stewed octopus, Andrew Zimmern shows why Naples is a delicious destination.
+Naples may be the birthplace of pizza, but it's also the home to traditional dishes like flaky pastries stuffed with ricotta and dried fruit, and meaty ragu and stewed octopus.

-Andrew Zimmern samples some of the best cuisine St. John's, Newfoundland, has to offer.
-From blue mussels steamed in local beer and creamy cod au gratin to hearty moose stew and savory rabbit pie, these eats showcase Newfoundland's storied history.
+Andrew Zimmern samples some of the best cuisine St. John's, Newfoundland, has to offer; from succulent blue mussels steamed in local beer and creamy cod au gratin to hearty moose stew and savory rabbit pie.

 From sweet and savory BBQ pork and enormously artful mountains of lobster to herbaceous Jamaican flatbreads and sinfully gooey butter tarts, Andrew showcases the diverse eats of Toronto, Canada.

-Full of culinary collaboration and contrasting flavors, Andrew Zimmern reveals the iconic foods of Hanoi, Vietnam, including sweet and sour snail soup, ground pork-filled crepes and sweet potato fritters topped with shrimp.
+The iconic foods of Hanoi, Vietnam, including sweet-and-sour snail soup, breakfast crepes filled with ground pork and sweet-potato fritters topped with shrimp.

 Andrew Zimmern explores regional specialties in Oaxaca, Mexico from complex mole negro sauce over Mayan-era tamales and crispy tortilla with pork lard to egg bread dunked in hot chocolate.

-Andrew Zimmern highlights traditional dishes from Helsinki, Finland.
-From raucous crayfish boils and snackable fish to lean reindeer meat and hearty porridge pies.
+From raucous crayfish boils and snackable fish to lean reindeer meat and hearty porridge pies, Andrew Zimmern highlights traditional dishes from Helsinki, Finland.

 From savory potato pastries and silver-garnished syrupy fried bread to spicy pancakes and hearty meals of meat and rice, Hyderabad's menus are fit for royalty.